 Additionally, most disability insurance policies specifically require that you receive appropriate ongoing medical care; failing to do so, may be a separate reason for an insurer to deny your claim.

-Consult Our Experienced Chicago Disability Attorneys for Further Assistance
+Consult Our Experienced Chicago Disability Claim Attorneys for Further Assistance

 Bryant Legal Group, P.C. is an insurance litigation firm with a long and consistent record of success in obtaining disability benefits (and potentially, compensatory damages) for disabled claimants.
 Our attorneys boast decades of experience advocating aggressively on behalf of policyholders throughout Illinois.